dar-io/dario.tv/_posts/2015-03-23-BBC-News-Responsive-Redesign.markdown

     Subheading: DESIGN PROCESS
     Description:
       - H4-Heading: "High Fidelity Designs"
-      - Paragraph: "The BBC News site was designed using a common set of rules and components to simplify the build process.
+      - Paragraph: "The BBC News site was designed using a standard set of rules and components to simplify the build process.
 We refer to it as The Modular Component Framework."
       - Paragraph: "I designed high fidelity mockups in Adobe Illustrator using the BBC News Modular Component Framework."

     Media: